-- a cellular phone with text messaging capabilities - an external digital modem recommended: Teledyne Isco's AnyDATA modem part # 60-5314-489
+• a cellular phone with text messaging capabilities

+an external digital modem recommended: Teledyne Isco's CDMA cellular modem part # 68-6710-148 or GSM cellular modem part #60-5314-563

 If an internal voice modem is installed, the sampler will use that modem, and text messaging will be disabled.

 When you enter each of the (up to three) phone numbers for the sampler to call, if text messaging is active, a request for the TAP (Telocator Alphanumeric Protocol) server number and communications parameters will be made.